 To apply it to the skin, a simple cotton pad or even just the tips of your fingers will do the job just fine.
 If you use essential oils, jojoba is great to keep on hand as a safe, gentle carrier oil.

-You can also find it in our Cleansing Oil to remove makeup while nourishing and repairing your skin with each wash.
+You can also find it in our Facial Oil to remove makeup while nourishing and repairing your skin with each wash.

 Jojoba oil’s wow factor lies in its combination of safety and efficacy.
 In fact, its chemical makeup is similar to that of the sebum naturally occurring in the skin.